elastic/support-diagnostics/README.md

 * To include all logs, not just today's use the --archivedLogs option.
 * To script the utility when using Shield, use the --ptp option to allow the addition of a plain text password via the command line.
 Note that this is inherently insecure so use at your own risk.
 * --noVerify will bypass hostname verification with SSL.
 Again, this is a security hole so use at your own risk.
+* --keystore and --keystorePass allow you to specify client side certificates for authentication.
 ## Examples
  *NOTE:* Windows users use diagnostics instead of ./diagnostics.sh